 Now we come to Josh 17.1-18 and the lot (showing that this inheritance was from God) for Manasseh (to forget).
 He was the firstborn of Joseph (remember, the first born represents the flesh).
 To Machir (bought/bartered), the firstborn of Manasseh, the father of Gilead, was allotted Gilead (heap of stones/witness) and Bashan (in the tooth, ivory).
 The believer was bought at Golgotha (heap of witness/stone) by the pure (ivory) word (tooth) of God.
 In Josh 17.2 it says that a lot was made for the rest of the sons of Manasseh.
 In verse 3 it says that Zelophedad (dark shadow) did not have any sons, only daughters.
 So they came before Eleazar the high priest and Joshua to plead for an inheritance, and they were given one among their fathers’ brothers.
 This is discussed here because it was unusual for women to receive an inheritance.
 In this case it was more important to have the land stay within the ancestral families than to follow custom.
 This was already decided upon with Moses back in Num 27.1-11.

 In Josh 17.7-13 we have the boundaries of the western half of Manasseh and their incomplete defeat of the land.
 Ten portions (ten is the number of God’s government) to Manasseh, besides Gilead and Bashan.
-The border of Manasseh ran from Asher (happy) to Michmethath (place of hiding) which was east (direction away from God) of Shechem (shoulder), then went south (direction of faith) to En-tappuah (fountain of an apple).
+The border of Manasseh ran from Asher (happy) to Michmethath (place of hiding) which was east (direction away from God) of Shechem (shoulder), then went south (direction of faith) to En-tappuah (fountain of an apple, to breathe).
 The land of Tappuah belonged to Manasseh, but Tappuah on the border belonged to Ephraim.

 In Josh 17.9 it says that the border went down to the brook Kanah (place of reeds), southward of the brook among the cities of Manasseh, and the border of Manasseh was on the north side (wisdom/intellect) of the brook and it ended at the sea (humanity-Isa 57.20).
 In verse 10 it says the south side (believers live in faith) belonged to Ephraim (fruitfulness) and the north side (intellect/wisdom) and they reached to Asher (happy) on the north to Issachar (man of hire/work) on the east (away from God).
 If we devote ourselves to the great work of fishing for men in the sea of humanity we will be happy.